NatronGitHub/natron-python-scripting/Python_GUI/connectNodes/README.md

 # connectNodes

-Connects one or many nodes to another in the Node Graph.
+Connects nodes to another one in the Node Graph.

 ### HOW TO USE IT